tsupplis/bsd-free/README.md

-# Free - BSD Memory Display Utility
+# Free - Cross-Platform (Mainly Focused on BSD) Memory Display Utility

-A clean room, loosely compatible cross-platform BSD implementation of the Linux memory `free` command that displays memory and swap usage.
+A clean room, loosely compatible cross-platform implementation of the Linux memory `free` command that displays memory and swap usage.

-Supports: FreeBSD, NetBSD, OpenBSD, DragonFly BSD, and macOS (Darwin).
+**BSD:** FreeBSD, NetBSD, OpenBSD, DragonFly BSD, macOS (Darwin).§ **Other:** Illumos/Solaris, and Haiku OS.

 ## Reason for this development